aws-samples/sample-scalable-intelligent-document-processing-with-amazon-bedrock-data-automation/README.md

 	```

 7. Open the file `/sample-scalable-intelligent-document-processing-with-amazon-bedrock-data-automation/multipagepdfbda/multipagepdfbda_stack.py`.
-Update line 880 with the Bedrock Data Automation (BDA) Project ID that you saved while creating the BDA Project
+Update line 880 with the Bedrock Data Automation (BDA) Project ID that you saved while creating the BDA Project as per steps mentioned in [createbdaproject.md](createbdaproject.md)
 	```
 	"PROJECT_ID":
 	```